CrayLabs/SmartRedis/doc/testing.rst

 .. note::

-  The tests require
+  The tests require:
    - GCC > 5
-   - CMake > 3
+   - CMake > 3.13

-  Since these are usually system libraries, we do not install them for the user
+  Since these are usually system libraries, we do not install them for the user.

 After installing dependencies and setting up your testing environment with ``setup_test_env.sh``, all tests can be built with the following command: